What was the sin of Sodom and Gomorrah?

 Those who attempt to explain away the biblical condemnations of homosexuality claim that the sin of Sodom and Gomorrah was inhospitality.
 The men of Sodom and Gomorrah were certainly being inhospitable.
 There is probably nothing more inhospitable than homosexual gang rape.
 But to say God completely destroyed two cities and all their inhabitants for being inhospitable clearly misses the point.
 While Sodom and Gomorrah were guilty of many other horrendous sins, homosexuality was the reason God poured fiery sulfur on the cities, completely destroying them and all of their inhabitants.
 To this day, the area where Sodom and Gomorrah were located remains a desolate wasteland.
 Sodom and Gomorrah serve as a powerful example of how God feels about sin in general, and homosexuality specifically.

-Coming out of Homosexuality by Bob Davies and 101 Frequently Asked Questions About Homosexuality by Mike Haley and Logos Bible Software.
+Recommended Resources: What Does the Bible Really Teach About Homosexuality? by Kevin DeYoung and 101 Frequently Asked Questions About Homosexuality by Mike Haley and Logos Bible Software.

 Why did Abraham bargain with God in regard to Sodom and Gomorrah (Genesis 18)?